 Installers must apply adhesive/glue to the male interlocking joints only.
 Adhesive/glue must be applied inside the joint and top of the joint – outside edge, at all times.
 This type of adhesion/gluing process will insure that sufficient amount of adhesive/glue oozes throughout the interlocking connection to avoid wind up-lift.
 Do not use the adhesive/glue on the underside (bottom) of our tiles/mats/blocks/pavers for rooftop applications what-so-ever.
 Adhering/gluing the underside of our products to rooftop membranes will most certainly void the warranty/guaranty of the roofing system.

 Please contact the architect, engineer, designer, building owner, consultant, roofing manufacturer, green roof designer directly for installations requiring glue-down.

 DO NOT COVER DRAINS OR DRAINAGE OUTLETS WHAT-SO-EVER, AS IT WILL IMPEDE THE FLOW OF WATER.

 To provide a rooftop with the proper warrant/guaranty the following must be done:

 1. Pitch and drainage: Adequate pitch to drains must be per the roofing manufacturer’s specifications.
 Said “pitch” shall be maintained throughout the rooftop process and installation process.

 Ample drains and pitch must be installed and maintained to eliminate any and all ponding (puddles) within forty-eight (48) hours after precipitation.

 Unity also offers our installation services by video.
-Said videos are full (and short) length showing the complete (and step-by-step) installation process can be found on Youtube®.
-Simply log onto www.surfacingssystems.com/install_guide for more product information on our installation process(es).
+Said videos are full (and short) length showing the complete (and step-by-step) installation process can be found on Youtube®: https://www.youtube.com/watch?v=KtyYyU3q_vE; or simply go to our Video Page for more product information on our installation process(es).
 Or you can log onto our video section of our website as well.

 Click the download button to view pdf